MahmoudEmadAbdullah/taskify-grapql-api/README.md

 ### ✅ **Label Management**
 - Create and manage labels as a separate entity.
 - Link labels to tasks using MongoDB references.
-- Use `populate` to fetch label details along with tasks.

 ### ✅ **Caching**
 - Utilize **Redis** to cache responses for frequently accessed data.